Bike Share Accident Attorneys

 Safety Concerns With Chicago Bike Share Programs

-The Chicago Department of Transportation runs the Divvy program and oversees the safety of the bikes themselves.
-According to the CDOT, the bikes are sturdy and come equipped with lights, reflectors and a warning bell.
-CDOT also is responsible for doing routine maintenance on the bikes to keep them in safe working order.
+The Chicago Department of Transportation runs the Divvy program, overseeing the safety of the bikes.
+According to the CDOT, the bikes are sturdy and equipped with lights, reflectors, and a warning bell.
+CDOT also is responsible for performing routine maintenance on the bicycles to keep them in safe working order.

 - No helmets.
 While helmets are available at some rental portals, they do not come with a bike rental and are not required.

 - Time limits.
-Bikes must be returned to another Divvy station within 30 minutes or the rider will be charged extra for the use of the bike.
+Bikes must be returned to another Divvy station within 30 minutes, or the rider will be charged extra for the use of the bike.
 Riders hurrying to get to their destination may be distracted.

 - Inexperienced riders.
-The streets of Chicago or any of the other large cities that have adopted a bike share program is a poor place to gain biking skills.
+The streets of Chicago or any of the other large cities that have adopted a bike share program is a dangerous place to gain biking skills.
 Those who ride regularly in cities are more likely to have learned defensive riding skills that help them avoid bike accidents.

-As with any traffic accident involving a motor vehicle, a bike share rider that is injured due to the fault of the driver of the vehicle is entitled to have their medical bills and often other expenses paid for by the driver.
-Since many traffic bicycle accidents can cause serious injuries, the medical bills, wages losses and other expenses can add up fast.
+As with any traffic accident involving a motor vehicle, a bike-sharing rider injured due to the fault of the driver of the vehicle is entitled to compensation.
+Most courts find that the driver who injured the cyclists is required to pay the victim’s medical expenses and other damages.
+Since many traffic bicycle accidents can cause serious injuries, medical bills, wages losses, and other expenses can add up fast.

 Chicago Bike Accident Attorneys Committed to Representing People Injured While Riding Divvy Bicycles